CodersB/FounderWish/TESTING.md

 3. **Use the example code:**
    - Copy the code from `ExampleApp.swift` in this package
    - Replace the default `ContentView.swift` with the example code
-   - Update the `secret` parameter with your actual secret key
+   - Update the `boardKey` parameter with your actual board key

 4. **Run the app:**
    - Build and run on simulator or device